brandt/rpmx/README.md

     rpmx ./foo-1.0.5-1.el7.src.rpm

-If an output directory isn't specified, `rpmx` will lookup the name specified in the RPM's header and create a new directory with that name.
+If an output directory isn't specified, `rpmx` will use the name of the RPM being extracted minus the `.rpm`/`.src.rpm` extension.

     rpmx ./foo.rpm /tmp/output